Best Police Flashlights

 Fenix HT30R runtime high

 The HT30R is such a light, with only 500 lumens.
-Even though it doesn’t sound like a lot, 500 lumens is actually pertty normal for LEP flashlights.
+Even though it doesn’t sound like a lot, 500 lumens is actually pretty normal for LEP flashlights.
 Their superpower is an immense tight beam that can reach over 1 mile!
 Yes, even with 500 lumens!

 The HT30R is a special one on this list of great flashlights for police, because of its unique light source.
 If you’re not sure whether this LEP flashlight fits your needs, read our in-depth review of the Fenix HT30R.